Frank Saladis, PMP, PMI Fellow

 Gary Scherling, PMP, P2P, PMOC

-Gary Scherling is a project management consultant and mentor with experience in developing and delivering presentations on project management and portfolio management.
+Gary Scherling is a project management consultant and mentor with experience in IT project management, agile/scrum and PMO.
 He has a unique approach to presenting information and training integrating most individual learning styles.
 Gary has strong communication skills and gets his point across simply, which has been instrumental in his management of critical complex projects.
-His passion for project management and seeing the success of fellow managers is evident in his pursuit to start a special interest group – PMO Ottawa.
+His passion for project management and seeing the success of fellow managers is evident in his pursuit to start a special interest group – PMO Ottawa, and involvement in the local PMI chapter.

-Gary is the owner of EPMO Services, a revitalizing consulting and training company that helps organizations succeed through mentoring, training, and delivering projects, programs and portfolios.
-He has worked with significant accounts internationally in addition to smaller clients and individuals as an effective mentor.
-His business career includes work in SAP migrations and upgrades, PMO set-ups, customer support, process methodologies, ITIL based service management, facilities management and federal government outsourcing.
+Gary has worked with significant accounts internationally in addition to smaller clients and individuals as an effective mentor.
+His business career includes work in various IT projects, SAP migrations and upgrades, PMO set-ups, customer support, process methodologies, ITIL based service management, facilities management and federal government outsourcing.
 Gary has continually shown versatility and drive in defining and delivering IT solutions using project management, process analysis, and innovative thinking as he identifies the best solution.
-He understands the PMI Project Management Body of Knowledge, and has expanded his project management certification with PRINCE2, a practice approach widely adopted in Europe.
+He understands the PMI Project Management Body of Knowledge, and has expanded his project management certification with PRINCE2, a practice approach widely adopted in Europe, and the complete Agile project management, focusing on Agile/Scrum for IT development.
+Gary has developed and delivered various presentations and papers on project management and portfolio management, and has contributed to PMI standards in program and portfolio management.

 Location: Ottawa, Canada